 - The scan portion of the plugin fights off malware, real-time threats, and spam.
 It scans all your files for malware, not just WordPress files.

 - The plugin monitors live traffic by viewing things like Google crawl activity, logins and logouts, human visitors, and bots.

-5. All In One WP Security & Firewall
+4. All In One WP Security & Firewall

-This is a highly visual security plugin with graphs and meters to explain to the beginners metrics like security strength and what needs to be done to make your site stronger.
+This is a highly visual security plugin with graphs to explain beginner metrics like security strength and what needs to be done to make your site stronger.

-This plugin mainly works by protecting your user accounts, blocking forceful attempts on your login, and enhancing the user registration security.
+This plugin mainly works by protecting your user accounts, blocking forceful attempts on your login, and enhancing user registration security.
 Database and file security is also packaged into the plugin.